ajikamaludin/laravel-memberships/README.md

-# Laravel DJ Management
+# Laravel Memberhips

-[placeholder of description]
+this app will manage class, package, member, memberships and sessions

 ## Support me